- Docs Home

 [2022/07/19 18:15:39.325 +08:00] [INFO] [collector.go:69] ["restore log success summary"] [total-take=192.955533ms] [restore-from=434693681289625602] [restore-to=434693753549881345] [total-kv-count=33] [total-size=21551]

-• It is recommended to use br restore point to perform PITR (refer to PITR Overview).
-It is not recommended to restore log data of a time period directly in a cluster.
+to perform PITR (refer to PITR Overview).
+It is not recommended to restore log data of a time period directly in a cluster. - You cannot restore the log backup data of a certain time period repeatedly.
+If you restore the log backup data of a range

-• When you restore log data of different time periods in multiple batches, you must ensure the log data is restored in a consecutive order.
+repeatedly, the restored data might be inconsistent. - When you restore log data of different time periods in multiple batches, you must ensure the log data is restored in a consecutive order.
 If you restore the log backup data of [t1, t2), [t2, t3) and [t3, t4) in a consecutive order, the restored data is consistent.
 However, if you restore [t1, t2) and then skip [t2, t3) to restore [t3, t4), the restored data might be inconsistent.